SnigdhadebRoyChowdhury/NautilusDB/README.md

 </p>

 <blockquote style="font-style: italic; font-family: 'Georgia', serif;">
-  If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the seas
+  If you want to build a ship, don't drum up people to collect wood and don't assign them tasks and work, but rather teach them to long for the endless immensity of the seas.
   <br><br>
                                     — Antoine de Saint-Exupéry
 </blockquote>